 Furthermore, HHRAM establishes asset management plans in accordance with the Operational Guidelines, and makes decisions on acquisitions and other matters concerning asset management according to the investment policy and rules on conflict-of-interest transactions set forth in the Operational Guidelines.

-Initiatives towards Conflicts of Interest
+Initiatives towards conflicts of interest

 HHRAM will accurately grasp potential conflicts of interest with the sponsor group, etc. If there is a potential conflict of interest with regards to transactions, HHRAM will appropriately manage such conflict of interest by having the Compliance Department verify the transaction prior to execution pursuant to laws and regulations as well as internal rules, and, when necessary, having the Compliance Committee that includes outside experts deliberate in advance while also obtaining prior approval at HHR’s Executive Meeting.

-By heightening the linkage between the amount of asset management remuneration and the interest of investors, HHRAM will have an incentive to improve the quality of the portfolio.
+By heightening the linkage between the amount of management remuneration and the interest of investors, HHRAM will have an incentive to improve the quality of the portfolio.

 |Management Remuneration 1||Total assets at end of previous fiscal period × 0.15％|